Key Legislation

 Prior approval and consent from the Building Authority are generally required for construction projects in Hong Kong, subject to certain exceptions provided under the Buildings Ordinance (Cap 123) and other legislations.
 Other approvals may also be needed from other government departments depending on the nature of the construction works – for example, from the Fire Services Department, the Water Supplies Department, the Drainage Services Department, and the Electrical and Mechanical Services Department.

-The “authorised person” is responsible under the Buildings Ordinance (Cap 123) for submitting the building proposal to the Building Authority for approval.
+The “authorized person” is responsible under the Buildings Ordinance (Cap 123) for submitting the building proposal to the Building Authority for approval.
 The construction contract usually also provides that the contractor must co-operate with and assist the employer in obtaining all necessary permits for the project.

 The contractor is typically responsible for the care and maintenance of the works during the construction period and until the end of the agreed defects liability period.
 Upon completion and the end of defects liability period, maintenance works are typically governed by separate maintenance contracts and/or warranties.